 Try Natural Solutions

 There are many natural pest control solution ideas out there.
 Other than being more environmentally friendly, the most important thing to know about them is that it may take persistence and multiple applications to get the desired results.
 For instance, a blast of water from a hose is often recommended to remove aphids from plants.
-Yes, it can work, but realize that you may have to do it more than once to get rid of them, or combine this method with a release of lady bugs to get the aphids under control.
+Yes, it can work, but realize that you may have to do it more than once to get rid of them or combine this method with a release of lady bugs to get the aphids under control.
 A non-toxic homemade insecticidal soap is another very popular natural pest control method.
-You can make a simple solution by mixing 5 tablespoons of liquid dish detergent in 1 gallon of water.
+You can make a simple solution by mixing 5 tablespoons of liquid dish detergent (chlorine-free) in 1 gallon of water.
 Fill a spray bottle with this solution and spray the entire affected plant, especially the undersides of leaves.
 The solution kills them by suffocating them and is ineffective once it dries, so wash plants off within a few hours of application.
-You can spray your plants once a week with this solution, but avoid applying it during really hot weather to prevent foliage damage.
+You can spray your plants once a week with this solution but avoid applying it during really hot weather to prevent foliage damage.
 Alternative additional ingredients include crushed garlic or hot pepper which act as a deterrent to future invaders.
 Insecticidal soap is effective against spider mites, aphids, mealybugs, other soft-bodied pests, eggs of pests, and young larvae of pests.

 Time Your Plantings

 If you have had repeated failures with a certain crop because of pests, it may be a good idea to switch your growing season where possible.
 For example, if flea beetles are skeletonizing your brassicas (broccoli, cabbage, cauliflower, kale, mustard, radish) every spring, you may be amazed by how much better they grow if you plant in later summer for a fall crop, instead.
-In fall, pests are winding down and will be less likely to cause problems.
-Cool season crops are also more likely to achieve a large size without bolting when the weather is cooler.
+In fall, pests are often winding down and will be less likely to cause problems.
+Cool season crops are also more likely to achieve a large size without bolting when the weather is consistently cooler, usually in the fall.
 Obviously, switching planting seasons isn't a luxury available in cold climates for warm season crops, but you could consider planting successive crops throughout the summer.
 If squash beetles decimate your first planting of pumpkins in spring, they may not attack the second crop planted a month later.
 Then, with a little frost protection in fall, you still may get a great crop!